*Doing a little happy dance in my room*

 10) Can I thank you enough for doing an interview?

 I can't thank you enough for offering.
-You are one of my favorite people
+You are one of my favorite peoplein the world, and I mean that seriously.
+I look forward to emails from

 you, and reading anything you write on Goodreads, more than you know.
 I